brianlangley/Wanderlust/README.md

 #### library.js

-The `library.js` script manages the user's favorite photos.
-It retrieves the liked photos from session storage and generates corresponding cards, presenting them in the "Favorites" section.
-Users can easily remove a photo from their favorites if desired.
+The `library.js` script manages the user's favourite photos.
+It retrieves the liked photos from session storage and generates the corresponding cards, presenting them in the "Library" section.
+Users can easily remove a photo from their favourites library if desired.

 Features of `library.js`: